The Best RV Parks and Campgrounds in the Florida Keys

 The town of Big Pine Key itself is a great place to find some truly eclectic old school Florida Key restaurants, stock up on groceries, or snag a kayak for some of the best key hopping in one of the more intricately puzzling portions of the islands.

-While KOAs at times get a bad rap, Sugarloaf Key’s KOA is perhaps the most authentic camping experience one can have in The Keys.
+While KOAs can vary drastically in their individual experiences from one to another, Sugarloaf Key’s KOA is perhaps the most authentic camping experience one can have in the Keys.
 Why?
 Because even last minute, you may be able to score a spot, they boast the most actual tent camping south of Mainland Florida, and you can even have a campfire.

-The penny you pay will still be on the prettier side, but Sugarloaf Key serves as the perfect trampoline for visiting Key West without the daily morning walk of shame trudging through your campsite.
+The penny you pay will still be on the prettier side, but Sugarloaf Key serves as the perfect trampoline for visiting Key West without completely absorbing yourself into the full on debauchery of America’s favorite party.

-Ah, the beer soaked streets, t-shirt shops pouring into the sidewalks, overpriced all you can eat lobster dinners and The Old Man and the Sea inspired ash trays…what’s not to love about Key West?
+Ah, the beer-soaked streets, t-shirt shops pouring into the sidewalks, overpriced all you can eat lobster dinners and The Old Man and the Sea inspired ashtrays…what’s not to love about Key West camping?

-If Mile Marker 0 and the end of The Keys are your destination, you’re in luck, as the options are rather abundant.
-You won’t find yourself parked on Duval Street, but depending on your budget, you can be close enough to hear the faint echoes of Spring Breakers or far enough out to shoot your own private Corona commercial between the palms.
+If Mile Marker 0 and the end of The Keys are your destination, you’re in luck, as RV campgrounds in Key West, Florida are rather abundant.
+You won’t find yourself parked on legendary Duval Street, but depending on your budget, you can be close enough to hear the faint echoes of Spring Breakers or far enough out to shoot your own private Corona commercial between the palms.

 Not looking to toss the entire contents of your wallet into the sea?
-Leo’s Campground, also the closest to downtown, provides a not-as-many frills, basic, clean experience for less than a third of the price.
+Leo’s Campground, also the closest to downtown (aside from a military campground which permits only active duty service members with a few exceptions), provides a not-as-many frills, basic, clean experience for less than a third of the price.

-While The Keys may be a bit too touristy for many an RVer, they’re also something to see for sure.
+While the Keys may not be the easiest place to maneuver an RV, at times feel touristy cramped, and for much of Springtime are an overwhelming Solo cup and dance party affair, they’re also absolutely worthy of any traveler’s bucket list.
 If you can manage to navigate your way through the pricing, reservations and long lines of traffic come Sunday afternoon, you may find yourself just enough paradise left over to at least make those northern winter months feel a little shorter.